Westminsterian Theology and Charismatic Practice

-Prophecy in the old covenant looked forward to Christ who fulfilled their terms and thus abrogated new revelation as a means by which God addresses his people (WCF 7.5-6, WLC 34-35, 43).
+Prophecy in the old covenant looked forward to Christ who fulfilled its terms and thus abrogated new revelation as a means by which God addresses his people (WCF 7.5-6, WLC 34-35, 43).
 Christ executes his mediation through the office of prophet, by anticipating his advent in the old covenant and guiding his people in light of it in the new (WLC 43).
 Prophecy, then, is Christ executing his mediation by revealing through his Spirit, by his word, God’s will for our salvation (WSC 24, WLC 43).
 Insofar as prophecy is the Spirit-empowered exposition of Christ’s word, the gift continues in the church today (WLC 155, 158-159).
 This is not new revelation, but an exposition of God’s revelation of Christ in scripture under the illuminating power of the Holy Spirit for understanding (WCF 1.6, 9-10, 14.1-2, WLC 72, 155).
 In this case, the work of prophecy is gifted to people in their calling to the ministry of the word, and only those lawfully called to that ministry should exercise that gift in church; no spontaneous prophetic pronunciations allowed (WCF 27.4, WLC 156, 158).

 The gifts of prophecy, word of knowledge, word of wisdom, or discernment of spirits as gifts of new revelation or vision from God either ceased in the apostolic era or do not include new information from God.
 The question is not whether prophecy is fallible, as some continuationists argue (fallible truth from God is an absurd contradiction), but whether God is revealing his truth in ways other than scripture.
 To the extent that dreams are God directly speaking to people, this mode of revelation has ceased.
 Dreams could be the providential synthesis of naturally acquired information and experiences of the sleeper that God uses, but that is not the same as God speaking to the dreamer.
 The Westminster Standards clearly teach that God only speaks to his church through his word by his Spirit.